There are a couple of points that most of us consumers can agree on when it comes to the major wireless carrier industry.

 Sprint has a separate website dedicated to prepaid plans and phones.
 From the site, you can purchase your phone, browse plans, or check out additional prepaid services.

-There are three types of plans available from Sprint: 1GB, 3GB, and 6GB.
-All three come with unlimited data, but the allotted data will strictly be high-speed.
+There are three types of prepaid plans available from Sprint: 3GB, 5GB, and Unlimited.
+All three come with unlimited talk, text, and data, but the allotted data will strictly be high-speed.
 After the amount is reached, the speed will downgrade to 2G.
-However, if you want more high-speed data, you can always add a data pack for an extra $5 or $10.
+However, if you want more high-speed data, you can always add a data pack for an extra fee.

 Sprint Unlimited Plans